projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 :numref:`gvt-arch` shows the overall architecture of GVT-g, based on the ACRN hypervisor, with Service VM as the privileged VM, and multiple user guests.
-A GVT-g device model working with the ACRN hypervisor, implements the policies of trap and pass-through.
+A GVT-g device model working with the ACRN hypervisor, implements the policies of trap and passthrough.
 Each guest runs the native graphics driver and can directly access performance-critical
 resources: the Frame Buffer and Command Buffer, with resource partitioning (as presented later).
 To protect privileged resources, that